tswow/tswow-wiki-0.13/_introduction/01-modding-introduction.md

 _Silly boar recoloring using an asset replacement_ {:refdef}

+### The Fourth Mod Type

+Since version 0.10, there is a new type of TSWoW mod: [AddOns](../documentation/addons/) which allows you to create clientside AddOns that can communicate with the server.
+Just like every other type of mod, AddOns can be written in TypeScript instead of lua.
+This type of mod is a more advanced feature of TSWoW and won't be covered in the introductory tutorial.

 ## Summary

 You have now learnt the three things you can do with TSWoW: